isafro/ml-sparsifier/README.md

 Implementation of Single-level and Multilevel sparsification.
-See paper here: http://arxiv.org/abs/1601.05527
+See paper

+Emmanuel John, Ilya Safro "Single- and Multi-level Network Sparsification by Algebraic Distance", Journal of Complex Networks, Vol. 3(5), pp. 352-388, 2016

 Note: This project is still in development.